pantale/battery-widget/README.md

-# Advanced Battery Widget for KDE Plasma 6
+# Battery Widget for KDE Plasma 6.x

 A comprehensive battery monitoring widget for KDE Plasma 6 that provides detailed battery information using UPower, the standard Linux power management service.